soasis/text/documentation/source/design/loss.rst

 	}

 Even here, we've only made marginal improvements.
 We know the string is stored in some heap by the default allocator, we have the size of the string, but that only tells us how many ``char`` units are stored, not how many conceptual, human-readable :term:`characters <character>` there are or any other pertinent information.
 Is this information encoded?
 Is it UTF-8?
 Maybe it's EBCDIC Code Page 833.
 Maybe it's UTF-7-IMAP.
 You don't know, and by the time you start inspecting or poking at the individual ``char`` :term:`code units <code unit>`, who knows what can happen?
 To make matters worse, even C++ and its Standard Library have poor support for encoding/decoding, let alone Unicode in general.
-These problems have been explained in quite a lot of detail up to ths point, but the pitfalls are many:
+These problems have been explained in quite a lot of detail up to this point, but the pitfalls are many:

 .. epigraph::